cjacks04/cjacks04.github.io/index.md

 ## About Me

 I am an Assistant Professor in the [The Information School](https://ischool.wisc.edu/) at the University of Wisconsin, Madison.
 I co-direct the [Collaborative Computing Group](https://collab.ischool.wisc.edu/) with [Adam Rule](https://adamrule.com/) and [Jacob Thebault-Spieker](https://jacob.thebault-spieker.com/).
-I received a PhD in Information Science and Technology (2019) from the [Information School](https://ischool.syr.edu/) at [Syracuse University](https://www.syracuse.edu/) where I worked with [Kevin Crowston](https://crowston.syr.edu/) and [Carsten Østerlund](https://ischool.syr.edu/carsten-osterlund/).
-After my PhD, I spent one-year as a teaching postdoc in Berkeley's Master's in Data Science ([MIDS](https://ischoolonline.berkeley.edu/)) program.
+I received a PhD in Information Science and Technology (2019) from the [Information School](https://ischool.syr.edu/) at [Syracuse University](https://www.syracuse.edu/).
+After my PhD, I spent one year as a teaching postdoc in Berkeley's Master's in Data Science ([MIDS](https://ischoolonline.berkeley.edu/)) program.

 ## Research Interests